Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Optimise risk factors: Sleep, alcohol, smoking cessation, weight management, cardiovascular fitness, medication review

-- PDE5 inhibitors done properly: Correct dose, timing, stimulation, and realistic expectations (sildenafil, tadalafil, others)
+- PDE5 inhibitors (medicines like sildenafil/Viagra that help increase blood flow to the penis) done properly: Correct dose, timing, stimulation, and realistic expectations (sildenafil, tadalafil, others)

 - Psychosexual support: If performance anxiety, stress, or relationship dynamics are driving the pattern—sometimes alongside medical treatment